 I tried to test this hypothesis in a crude way.
 My intention was not do something very rigorous about this, but just to see if a simple test would yield results in the direction that I was expecting.
 In the same essay, Barthes suggest that nowadays images are nearly always accompanied by textual references, and that such references can be a way of anchoring meaning in images in such a way as to reduce the anxiety caused by their polyseism (3).

 In this experiment, I took seven images in black and white and stripped them of nearly all metadata (only the copyright information was left, buried into the exif data, to identify the images as mine).
 The images I used for this experiment were a mixture of quasi-abstracts and every day objects taken under poor lighting conditions (eg at night, using either moonlight or diffused / direct street light.
 It would have been possible to identify most of the objects in the images, but not necessarily why an image of them had been taken.
-The images taken are shown below:
+The images are shown below:

 For this experiment, I created two new accounts in 500px.com, a social media website for photography.
-In this website, every new picture uploaded into the public profile goes through various streams that are visible to every member and visitor of the site.
+In this website, every new picture uploaded into the public profile goes through various streams that are visible to every visitor of the site.
 After posting, an image first goes into the “fresh” stream, and if it receives a sufficiently high score (given by the number of favourites / likes or comments left by other users), it will then move to a second stream called “upcoming” and, if it continues to receive likes, to a third stream called “popular”.
 Within each stream, pictures will move up and down in the order in relative terms to each other (ie the images with the highest number of likes and comments will stay at the top of each stream and consequently, be more visible to users.
 The advantages of this system (for the purposes of my experiment) is that the images posted were guaranteed to be visible to a large number of users, as opposed to other types of social media where the visibility of content would be a function of the number of followers or friends that a particular user may have.

 The first account that I created had no personal details of myself, no name, no visible email address and no picture profile.
 My first and last names were substituted by just a couple of underscores.
 Other than these two signs, there were no other letters in my profile, which looked like this:

 I then proceeded to upload to this new account each of the aforementioned seven pictures.
-In addition to being stripped of any information that could give clues as to how and with which equipment they were taken, they did not contain any location information, title, caption or description and they were not placed in any specific photographic category or gallery.
+In addition to being stripped of any information that could give clues as to how they were taken, they did not contain any location information, title, caption or description and they were not placed in any specific photographic category or gallery.
 All images were posted around the same time in the morning, for seven consecutive days.
 When clicking on a particular image, the viewer would see no textual clues accompanying the image, as shown in the example below

 After uploading the seven pictures, I created a second account in the same site, this time filling part of the profile information, including my name and location, as well as adding a picture profile.
 I then posted again the 7 images, one at a time every day for a week, but on this occasion I left all the image metadata intact, including keywords, camera, lens and exposure details, as well as the location where each picture was taken.
 I also gave a title to each image and classified them into a specific category.
 When clicking the picture, the viewer would find something like this